A Program for a Major Social Advancement

 Federal Government Partnerships with Local Governments

-City governments will be loan partners within another system that support $410 billion per year in WSDE formation funding needs, mostly as loans, for both transferring ownership of established conventional businesses to WSDEs and creating new WSDEs.
-City governments, with support from the states, must provide 10% of this amount for federal funds eligibility.
+City governments will be loan partners within another system that supports $410 billion per year in WSDE formation funding needs, mostly as loans, for both transferring ownership of established conventional businesses to WSDEs and creating new WSDEs.
+City governments, with support from the states, must provide 10% of this amount in loans or grants for federal funds eligibility.

 Using local financial institution and local government partnerships to widely establish WSDEs will reduce the big national banks’ power, which also provides substantial social benefits.

 Direct Citizen Support With Bond Purchases and Worker Investments

 Citizen bond purchases will also support WSDE establishment.
 We will incentivize them by tax exempting up to $2,000 per year of bond interest from each WSDE from the income of investors.
 The maximum interest payment per WSDE that is tax-free will motivate wealthy investors to buy bonds of many WSDEs.

 WSDE bonds and loans will be low risk due to the loan partnerships, the superior performance of WSDEs relative to conventional businesses, and the requirement that worker participants contribute funds for their establishment.
 Federal grants, adjusted based on need, will ensure all workers can meet the requirement to contribute $14,700 or their equal share of the capital to establish their WSDE, whichever is less, from their preexisting or granted funds.